 3. Research your company’s target audience

-4. Involve all sales employees during the sales plan creation process
+4. Involve your sales team in the planning process

-• Social media: Utilize social listening to take a close look at your competitors’ followers, shares, likes, and similar engagement metrics.
+• Social media: Use social listening to look at followers, engagement metrics, and how they position themselves.

-• SEO results: With the help of a few marketing automation tools, you can learn more about the online presence of your company’s competition.
+• SEO results: With the help of marketing automation tools, you can learn more about the online presence of your competition.

 sales plan template